Are you ready for a totally slurp-worthy bowl? Laksa is a famous noodle soup hailing from Southeast Asia, and it has become one of my favorite dishes.

 Give this iconic spicy noodle soup a try in your kitchen.
 Share it with your friends and family, and help its fame grow.
 Once you take a slurp, you’ll see why Laksa is considered one of the tastiest foods in the world!

+Be sure to check our other cracking Asian Recipes on GypsyPlate, and come back again for all the new flavors coming to you.
 Pin or bookmark this great recipe so you always know where to find it.
-And be sure to subscribe to GypsyPlate, we’re always cooking up new recipes for you!
+Subscribe to GypsyPlate, we’re always cooking up new recipes for you!

 Laksa, on our Gypsy Plate… enjoy!